Zoom, Zoom, Zoom!

 2012 was also a year filled with media production and storytelling.

-Collaborations with Jackson Group, The MESH, VIMBY, community theatres, local nonprofits, and organizations such as Catawba Science Center allowed Hickory Arts to contribute to a wide range of creative projects throughout the region.
+Collaborations with Jackson Group (now Jackson Creative), The MESH, VIMBY, community theatres, local nonprofits, and organizations such as Catawba Science Center allowed Hickory Arts to contribute to a wide range of creative projects throughout the region.
+One memorable collaboration involved promotional work for the Catawba Science Center's Dinosaur exhibit, highlighting the intersection of education, storytelling, and creative media.

 The same philosophy continues to influence our creative services today.